devendraap/mongodb-kubernetes-operator/docs/resize-pvc.md

    ...
    ```

-1. Reapply the `MongoDBCommunity` resource.
+1. Reapply the `ADMongoDBCommunity` resource.
 For example:

    ```
-   kubectl apply -f PATH/TO/<MongoDBCommunity-resource>.yaml
+   kubectl apply -f PATH/TO/<ADMongoDBCommunity-resource>.yaml
    ```

 1. If your storage provisioner doesn't support online expansion, restart the Pods.